| WHY is this medicine prescribed?

 Before taking vardenafil,

-- tell your doctor and pharmacist if you are allergic to vardenafil or any other medications.
+- tell your doctor and pharmacist if you are allergic to vardenafil,any other medications. or any of the ingredients in vardenafil tablets.
+Ask your pharmacist for a list of the ingredients.

-- do not take vardenafil if you are taking or have recently taken nitrates such as isosorbide dinitrate (Isordil), isosorbide mononitrate (Imdur, ISMO), and nitroglycerin (Nitro-BID, Nitro-Dur, Nitroquick, Nitrostat, others).
+- do not take vardenafil if you are taking or have recently taken riociguat (Adempas) or nitrates such as isosorbide dinitrate (Dilatrate-SR, Isordil, in BiDil), isosorbide mononitrate (Monoket), and nitroglycerin (Minitran, Nitro-Dur, Nitromist, Nitrostat, others).
 Nitrates come as tablets, sublingual (under the tongue) tablets, sprays, patches, pastes, and ointments.
 Ask your doctor if you are not sure if any of your medications contain nitrates.

 - do not take street drugs containing nitrates such as amyl nitrate and butyl nitrate ('poppers') while taking vardenafil.